0x0ac/ping-exporter/README.md

 For docker user, you can build the container with the Docker file (based on alpine around 54M).
 For arm user, you can change FROM to "armhf/alpine:edge"

 PS: The script is working fine with > 40 ping target in a PI 3B.

+PPS: Making it work with python3 isn't really what anyone would call a rewrite, the modules required exist in python3, and some minimal decode/encode('utf') were required - 0x0ac

 ## Getting Started